travis-perl/helpers/README.md

         commands as appropriate to do a full build and test.
 If this option is used, none of the other build phases should be customized, and none of the commands should be used aside from cpan-install.

+      * --always-upgrade-modules
+        The `cpanm` command will be run without the `--skip-satisfied` option.
+If you are using the Travis caching, you will want to add this flag so that your local lib does not get progressively more out of date over time.

   * build-perl